SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

   - **DecimalHandler(baseValue, increment, precision, minValue, maxValue)**

-    Similar in behavior to the *IntegerHandler*, but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed. *FloatHandler* can be used as well, as it is synonym to *DecimalHandler*.
+    Similar in behavior to the *IntegerHandler*, but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed.

 	Example:

 		DecimalHandler(0, 0.1, 1, -3.5, 0.1)

 	will create a continuous range of -35 to 1 in the simulator specific setup file, where -35 equals the display value -3.5 and 1 equals the display value 0.1.

+  - **FloatHandler(increment, factor, precision, minValue, maxValue)**

+    This handler must be used, when the values in the setup file are stored as floating point numbers, which is currently the case for *Assetto Corsa EVO*. *increment* defines the step between each display value, while *factor* can be used to change the relationship of the internal value to the display value:

+		*display value* = *internal value* \* *factor*

+	*precision* defines, how many places after the decimal point are considered and displayed.

+	Example:

+		FloatHandler(0.25, 1, 2, -3.5, 1.0)

+	will create a range from -3.5 to 1.0 with an increment of 0.25.
+The values are display with two digits after the decimal point, for example -1.75.

   - **EnumerationHandler(baseValue, increment, value1, value2, ...)**